2024 AFL Grand Final: Background

 Sydney came into the 2024 season after a six-point elimination final loss to Carlton in 2023.
 They dominated the start of the season, at one stage having a win–loss record of 13–1.
 Although becoming somewhat less dominant in the second half of the year (which included a 112-point loss to Port Adelaide in round 21), they ultimately finished on top of the ladder with a 17–6 win–loss record to claim the minor premiership.
-They defeated Greater Western Sydney by six points in the first qualifying final to progress to a preliminary final in which they defeated Port Adelaide by 36 points.
+They came from behind to defeat Greater Western Sydney by six points in the first qualifying final to progress to a preliminary final in which they defeated Port Adelaide by 36 points.
 Sydney's last grand final appearance was the 2022 AFL Grand Final, which they lost to Geelong by 81 points.

 Brisbane came into the 2024 season after losing the 2023 Grand Final to Collingwood by four points.
 They struggled early, sitting with a win–loss record of 2–5 after seven games, before a strong second half to the year which saw them qualify for the finals with a 14–8–1 record, finishing fifth on the ladder.
 They beat Carlton by 28 points in the first elimination final to advance to the semi-finals, in which they came back from a 44-point deficit in the third quarter to defeat Greater Western Sydney by five points.
 In their preliminary final, they came back from a 25-point deficit in the third quarter to defeat Geelong by 10 points to advance to the grand final.

 Sydney was aiming to win its sixth premiership, and its first since 2012, having lost its last three grand finals in 2014, 2016 and 2022.
 Brisbane was aiming to win its fourth premiership, and its first since winning three in a row in 2001, 2002 and 2003.
 It was the first grand final meeting between Sydney and Brisbane, though South Melbourne (who relocated to Sydney in 1982) and Fitzroy (who merged its AFL operations with the Brisbane Bears in 1996 to become the Brisbane Lions) did meet in the 1899 VFL grand final, which saw the latter prevail by one point.
 It was the first grand final since 2006 in which both teams competing were from outside of Victoria, and the first ever between two teams from states traditionally dominated by rugby league.

 The two sides met once in the 2024 home-and-away season in which Brisbane 11.13 (79) defeated Sydney 11.11 (77) during round 19 at the Gabba.
 Sydney was the favourite among bookmakers, with odds of $1.73 for the win against Brisbane's $2.10.

 The 2024 grand final was the first in which the Ron Barassi Medal was awarded.
 The award, named in honour of ten-time premiership player and coach Ron Barassi, Jr who had died in September 2023, was henceforth awarded to the captain or co-captains of the winning team.